mojtabaOstovari/BasicProgramming-fall2020/README.md

 # Course Description

-This course introduces computer programming using the Java programming language with object-oriented programming principles.
+This course introduces fundamental of computer programming using the Java programming language. we cover all basic syntax of Java with object-oriented programming principles.

 # Final Exam
 Sunday 1399/11/05, 9:00 AM